-SEA can provide critical information to support better decision-making for wind energy planning and development, including identifying where there may be implications for PPPs to adequately address significant environmental and/or socio-economic risks and impacts.
-This information can be particularly important to identify and assess the scale and significance of possible cumulative impacts of multiple wind energy schemes/developments whether alone or in combination with other renewable energy technologies (e.g., solar).
+SEA can provide critical information to support better decision-making for wind power planning and development, including identifying where there might be significant environmental and/or socio-economic risks.
+These can arise not only at the individual project level, but also at a broader landscape or regional scale and from multiple, often uncoordinated, schemes/projects.
+This information can be particularly important to identify and assess the scale and significance of possible cumulative impacts of multiple wind power schemes/developments, particularly in combination with other variable energy sources such as solar power.